 World Teachers Day is held annually on October 5 to celebrate the vital role teachers provide in quality education at all levels.
 World Teacher’s Day also commemorates the anniversary of the 1966 signature of the UNESCO/ILO Recommendation Concerning the Status of Teachers with guidelines concerning educational policies, curricula, training, employment, work conditions and teachers participation in decision-making.

 UNESCO’s principal field of activities is education.
 Since its creation in 1945, the Organization has worked to improve education worldwide believing it is the key to social and economic development.
-The Organization aims to help build a sustainable world with just societies that value knowledge, promote peace, celebrate diversity and defend human rights, achieved by providing Education for All (EFA).
+The Organization aims to help build a sustainable world with just societies that value knowledge, promote peace, celebrate diversity and defend human rights.

 Teachers Make a Difference